Traveling with Monograms: Combining the Best of Two Travel Styles in One Trip

 3. Intro sightseeing tours

-In every city you visit with Monograms, an introductory city tour will be included on your first morning.
+In every city you visit with Independence by Globus, an introductory city tour will be included on your first full morning.
 These tours hit some of the most popular sites in the city, and are a great way to get your bearings and learn a bit of history.

-These tours are guided, and the group sizes depend on how many other people are traveling on a similar Monograms itinerary to yours.
-I LOVED these tours, and thought it was brilliant planning on Monograms' part.
+These tours are guided, and the group sizes depend on how many other people are traveling on a similar itinerary to yours.
+I LOVED these tours*, and thought it was brilliant planning on Globus' part.

 In London, our included tour was a bus tour around Central London with one of the smartest guides I've ever had.
 He knew EVERYTHING.
 We made a photo stop at Buckingham Palace, and went on a tour of the inside of St. Paul's Cathedral.